Skip to main content

 Uganda’s AED program

 Peace Corps Uganda’s Agribusiness & Economic Development Program (AED) focuses on supporting government’s efforts to improve food security and nutrition interventions.
 Volunteers support the four food security dimensions of availability, accessibility, stability, and utilization of food by all the people all the time.
 The project goal is “Household members-especially women, youth and farmers-pursue new economic opportunities and achieve improved food and nutrition security”.
-The program objectives are: 1) To increase the capacity to apply improved money management practices; 2) To develop the entrepreneurial potential of women, youth, and farmers’ groups; 3) To improved capacity to implement income generating activities (IGAs) and 4) To Increase households’ adoption of nutritious diets and choices.
+The program objectives are:

 What do AED Volunteers do?

-The cross-cutting themes of the AED program are climate change, youth as a resource, and women's empowerment.
+The cross-cutting themes of the AED program are climate resilience and adaptation, youth as a resource, and women's empowerment.
 The AED program currently has 9 Volunteers who work with rural communities supporting farmer groups to improve agriculture production, value addition, post- harvest handling, and market linkages.
 Other Volunteers work with, community-based organizations and non-governmental organizations to build the capacity of Village Savings and Loans Associations (VSLAs) in money management, financial literacy, and exploring alternative household incomes through promoting income generating activities and youth entrepreneurship principles.
 Other Volunteers support nutrition interventions through creating awareness about the importance of consuming diverse, nutritious diets including biofortified Orange Fleshed Sweet Potatoes, Iron Rich beans, and yellow corn.
 They promote improved gardening for vegetable production through climate smart micro-gardens.

 Volunteers plant trees for World Environment Day

 During the World Environment Day on June 5th, 2023, 14 Volunteers in the Education, Health, and Agribusiness sectors and their host organizations mobilized community members in a massive tree planting activity.
 Over 2000 fruit trees were planted in the districts of Kayunga, Mityana, Kyenjojo, Kabarole, Oyam and Lira.
-Tree planting is one of the Peace Corps' climate change mitigation initiatives working towards environmental conservation.
+Tree planting is one of the Peace Corps' climate adaptation initiatives working towards environmental conservation.
 Fruit trees boost household nutrition, incomes, and food security.
 Volunteers implement trainings focusing on proper disposal of plastics targeting both community and school-going children.
 These activities will help to reduce greenhouse gas emissions and promote food security in the communities where they serve.

 planting trees in Uganda